Under the Harassment and Discrimination Prevention and Response Policy

 3. Reports shall be directed to the Office of Vice‐Principal (Culture, Equity, and Inclusion).
 If the Report concerns conduct of an employee(s) in the office of the Vice‐Principal (Culture, Equity, and Inclusion), the Report shall be made to General Counsel and the procedure below will be adjusted with the role of the Chair of the Intake Assessment Team being fulfilled by an individual appointed by General Counsel.

-When a Report is received, the Vice‐Principal (Culture, Equity, and Inclusion) (or General Counsel, if applicable per #3 above) will assemble the appropriate Intake Assessment Team promptly to determine whether the matter will be referred for investigation and if so, to determine the appropriate Receiving Office.
+4. Not more than 30 days after a Report is submitted, the Vice‐Principal (Culture, Equity, and Inclusion) (or General Counsel, if applicable per #3 above) will assemble the appropriate Intake Assessment Team to review the Report and determine whether it will be referred for investigation.

-6. A Report should be made using the appropriate form available on the website of the Office of the Vice‐ Principal (Culture, Equity, and Inclusion).
+7. A Report should be made using the appropriate form available here.

 Report intake and streaming